quidone/react-native-wheel-picker/CONTRIBUTING.md

 The `package.json` file contains various scripts for common tasks:

 - `yarn bootstrap`: setup project by installing all dependencies and pods.
-- `yarn typecheck`: type-check files with TypeScript.
+- `yarn tsc:check`: type-check files with TypeScript.
-- `yarn lint`: lint files with ESLint.
+- `yarn lint:check`: lint files with ESLint.
-- `yarn test`: run unit tests with Jest.
+- `yarn test:run`: run unit tests with Jest.
 - `yarn example start`: start the Metro server for the example app.
 - `yarn example android`: run the example app on Android.
 - `yarn example ios`: run the example app on iOS.